gvwilson/fiction/in-heck/index.md

 *Chonk!*
 Thoughtful's shot pinged off one of the crab tanks.
 *Chonk!*
-His second shot knocked a scout bot into the air.
+His second shot knocked one of the little scout bots into the air.
 It hit the ground,
 righted itself,
 and rejoined the attack.

-The earth shook and split.
+The ground shook and split.
 The lead crab tank braked hard but couldn't stop itself.
 It tumbled head-first into the fissure Special Leaf had made.
 The earth shook again as the fissure closed on it.

-"Woo hoo!"
-Gumption slapped the trunk of the tree in front of him.

-"Quiet!"
-Meribeth ordered.
-"This ain't over yet,
-not by a long drag."

-As if to prove her right,
-an armored claw punched up out of the ground.
+But almost immediately an armored claw punched up out of the ground.
-A second followed,
+A second followed.
-and then the crab tank heaved itself back into the world.
+The crab tank heaved itself back into the world.
-One by one its legs pulled free and punched into the ground.
-It shook itself like a wet cat, re-extended its wheels, and rolled implacably forward.
+It pulled its legs free one by one, shook itself like a wet cat, and rolled implacably forward.

+Meribeth took Maddy by the shoulder.
+"You… stay… here," she growled.

 </section>